Strategic Environmental Assessment

 - Environment Protection and Biodiversity Conservation Act 1999 (which considers impacts on matters of national environmental and heritage significance).

-Commencement of the strategic assessment is the starting point of a rigorous process.
-It will ensure all potential environmental, social, cultural and economic impacts are considered.
+The assessment process will ensure all potential environmental, social, cultural and economic impacts are considered.
 Protecting the environment, including Darwin Harbour, is an important part of this work.

 The strategic assessment considers the direct footprint of the precinct as well as all areas likely to be affected by project activities such as: